 Coffee is king in Colombia, so why start a tea farm in coffee country?
 The mile high elevation, with its rapidly changing weather and naturally rich soil, made the Llanos family’s land ideal for tea.
 In 1946, the Llanos wanted to cultivate coffee.
-But one of the Llano sons pushed for tea.
+But one of the Llano sons pushed for growing tea.
 He had lived in England and developed a taste for tea.
 These are the historical roots from which Bitaco Tea grew.

 Learn about our partnership with Bitaco Tea.